unitehenry/poker.tech/README.md

 # Interactive Tabletop Poker

-This project was creeated at [ProfHacks 2019](https://profhacks2019.devpost.com/)
+This project was created at [ProfHacks 2019](https://profhacks2019.devpost.com/)

 ## Things to do
 1. ~~'Find this on GitHub' link.~~